Democracy: Not a State but an Art

-With great impatience and with raised finger pointing in the direction of Northern Africa or other young democracies.
-Disparagingly we dispraise that they don’t instantly become stable democracies in the first year after their revolution.
+With great impatience and with a raised finger pointing in the direction of Northern Africa or other young democracies, we disparagingly criticize that they don’t instantly become stable democracies in the first year after their respective revolution.

-We also objurgate politics and institutions once democratic consensus takes a little longer and doesn’t bring back our desired results in the first round of negotiations.
-All that takes place in a state of ignorance over the equality of interests and over the fact that their reconciliation will always take time.
-Still to date … we choose to be judgmental about the opinions of others too often.
-So do we righteously judge young democracies?
+We also objurgate politics and institutions when democratic consensus takes a little longer and doesn’t bring back the desired results in the first round of negotiations.
+All of this occurs in a state of ignorance over the equality of interests and over the fact that their reconciliation will always take time.
+Still, we choose to be judgmental about the opinions of others too often.
+So, do we righteously judge young democracies?

-How long do countries take with all their citizens to get used to democratic rights, duties and institutions that are necessary for a functioning democracy?
-The entire population of countries needs to learn what is e.g. corruption or nepotism and one is in acceptable in a democracy.
-How long do we take to being able to lead a discussion in a civilized manner and to respect the opinion of others as perfectly equal to ours?
-Even developed democracies still wrestle with this phenomenon – but we have the guts to look down on Egypt saying: “What’s the matter with you guys?
+How long do countries take until all their citizens get used to the democratic rights, duties and institutions that are necessary for a functioning democracy?
+The entire population of countries needs to learn what is e.g. corruption or nepotism and what is acceptable in a democracy.
+How long do we take to be able to lead a discussion in a civilized manner and to respect the opinion of others as perfectly equal to ours?
+Even developed democracies still wrestle with this phenomenon – but we have the guts to look down on Egypt and say: “What’s the matter with you guys?
 That was nothing.
 You failed.“